AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Methods

-All recordings were scored by expert annotators into 30-s sleep epochs according to either the AASM~\cite{Berry2020} or the Rechtschaffen and Kales~\cite{Rechtschaffen1968} rules.
+All recordings used for training or to evaluate 30-s staging were scored by expert annotators into 30-s sleep epochs according to either the AASM~\cite{Berry2020} or the Rechtschaffen and Kales~\cite{Rechtschaffen1968} rules.
 To harmonize labels, we remapped stage N4 to N3.
 We did not remove epochs labeled outside the five main stages (e.g., movement, artifacts) to prevent discontinuities between non-consecutive epochs and to familiarize the model with artifacts, but excluded such epochs from loss computation and evaluation metrics (Section~\ref{ssec:training}).
 For the DODO and DODH datasets, which each provide annotations of five independent scorers per recording, we derived consensus labels by majority voting.
 Scorers were ranked per recording by their mean agreement with the other scorers, and only the four most reliable scorers contributed to the vote, with ties resolved in favor of the highest-ranked scorer~\cite{Guillot2020}.
-Some datasets additionally contain event annotations and subject-level metadata, which we used in downstream analyses, namely arousal annotations in MASS C1 and C3, and demographic or clinical variables, such as age, sex, and obstructive sleep apnea status, in ISRUC and DODO/DODH\@.
+Some datasets additionally contain event annotations and subject-level metadata, which we used in downstream analyses, namely arousal annotations in MASS C1 and C3, and clinical indicators for patient versus healthy control status, in DODO, DODH, CNC, DHC, FHC, IHC, KHC, SSC, and CAP\@.
+For all datasets other than DODO and DODH, annotations were available from a single expert scorer per recording.

 For preprocessing, all EEG and EOG signals were resampled to 128~Hz using polyphase filtering.
 Then, we normalized the amplitudes of each recording and channel by subtracting the median and dividing by the interquartile range of the amplitude distribution.
 To minimize outliers, the normalized signal was clipped to the range $[-20,20]$.
 Following \USleep{}~\cite{Perslev2021}, we did not apply bandpass filtering, as our preliminary experiments with the \USleep{} architecture on bandpass-filtered data did not yield notable performance improvements.